-functions (third harmonic was not detected in energy-resolved pulse profiles, likely due to poor statistics of selected intervals).
-Fig. 6 (top panel) shows the variation of background-corrected fractional amplitude of the fundamental (black points) and harmonic (grey points) components of the pulse.
-The fractional amplitude of the fundamental was found to be ~ 5% in 3-5 keV energy range and above 5 keV a constant decrease was observed with energy.
+We also checked for the energy dependence of the pulse amplitude and phase.
+We divided the whole data set depending on the different energy range and epoch-folded each with $\bar{\nu}$.
+Some of the energyresolved pulse profiles are presented in Fig. A1.
+Each folded pulse profile was then fitted with two harmonically related sinusoidal functions (the third harmonic was not detected in the energy-resolved pulse profiles, likely because of poor statistics of the selected intervals).
+Fig. 6 (top panel) shows the variation of the backgroundcorrected fractional amplitude of the fundamental (black points) and harmonic (grey points) components of the pulse.
+The fractional amplitude of the fundamental was found to be \sim 5 per cent in the 3-5 keV energy range, and above 5 keV a constant decrease was observed with energy.
 While the harmonic component increased with energy.
-Fig. 6 (bottom panel) shows the time lag (calculated from the phase lag) of the fundamental and harmonic component of pulse with energy.
-The zero lag value corresponds to the phase of pulse profile in the energy band of 2.83 - 3.38keV.
-It shows negative time lag (i.e. high-energy emission is coming earlier than the softer emission) of 0.1-0.2 ms for fundamental component at higher energies (above 5 keV) while, the harmonic component shows the positive lag of similar order.
-By comparing top and bottom plots of Fig. 6, the phase lags seems to become specular as soon as the fractional amplitude of the two components reaches similar values (above \sim 7 keV).
+Fig. 6 (bottom panel) shows the time lag (calculated from the phase lag) of the fundamental and harmonic components of the pulse with energy.
+The zero lag value corresponds to the phase of the pulse profile in the energy band of 2.83-3.38 keV.
+It shows a negative time lag (i.e. high-energy emission is coming earlier than the softer emission) of 0.1-0.2 ms for the fundamental component at higher energies (above 5 keV) while the harmonic component shows a positive lag of similar order.
+By comparing the top and bottom plots of Fig. 6, the phase lags seem to become specular as soon as the fractional amplitude of the two components reaches similar values (above ~ 7 keV).